kamaradclimber/vigieau/README.md

 # Vigieau for home-assistant

-Component to expose Vigieau status for the foreseable future.
+Component to expose water restrictions in France through Vigieau api.
 See https://vigieau.gouv.fr/ for web access.

 This integration share location via a 3rd party (government) website (as the website does).